Reaping A Biotech Blunder;

 survey of Starlink growers to ensure they were following the rules.

-Finally, says Johnson, "the company agreed to accept full liability if
+Finally, says Johnson, "the company agreed to accept full liability

 anything went wrong."